 If paying a second annual fee is out of the question, you may choose these alternatives instead.

-Although you don’t get the $300 annual travel credit, Priority Pass Select membership, or free Global Entry, you still get these recurring card benefits:
+Although you don’t get the $300 annual travel credit, Priority Pass Select membership, or free Global Entry that you’d get with the Sapphire Reserve, you still get these recurring card benefits:

 - 25% travel redemption bonus when booking travel through Chase

 - 2x points on travel and dining purchases